 1. Winsor & Newton Cotman Watercolor Sketcher's Pocket Box Set

 This is one of the first sets of decent watercolor paint I purchased, and it's still my number 1 recommendation for those getting started with watercolor.
 It's considered "student" grade paint, but it's still a huge step up from the Crayola watercolors many of us used as children.
-It comes with a miniscule brush that you should just throw away really, but I guess it comes in handy in cases of extreme supply desperation.
+It comes with a minuscule brush that you should just throw away really, but I guess it comes in handy in cases of extreme supply desperation.
 This is a great last minute gift because this set is often sold in stores, including at Michael's or Hobby Lobby, so you won't have to worry about the current shipping delays.

 2. Peerless Watercolor Sheets

 Peerless watercolors are a unique type of watercolor on paper that your watercolorist friend may never have heard of, and probably hasn't tried yet.
-They also make a travel supply since they're already dry and super pigmented.
+They also make a great travel supply since they're already dry and super pigmented.
 They've got a long and storied history as well, as they have been around since 1885.
 The only downside with this gift idea is they might be hard to find in stores.
 (In the past I've seen them at Artist & Craftsman Supply here in KC, but I haven't been in store in a while to know their current inventory situation.)
 Peerless is also running a "pay what you can" offer on their website through the end of December, if your gift recipient doesn't mind a possibly delayed gift at a bargain price.

 3. Watercolor Coloring Books for Adults